Derrick Suwaima Davis is a Native Arizonan,

 from the Hopi and Choctaw Nations.
 Suwaima, who began

-participating in Pow Wows at the age of 3, is a Five
+participating in Pow Wows at the age of 3, is a Seven

 World Champion Hoop Dancer and Champion Fancy Dancer.